movementlabsxyz/movement-hack/book/src/week_1/Developer_setup.md

 We will also occasionally use Rust and Python to complete various programming examples.

-We will also discuss using our proxy service with the JavaScript.
+We will also discuss using our proxy service with JavaScript.
 The `movement-dev` developer container provides an easy start place for this alternative means of interacting with the [subnet](https://docs.movementlabs.xyz/develop/get-started/deploy-and-interact-with-contract).